 Crystal growth, deformation, and dissolution in ore deposits

-My primary interest is applying fundamental crystal growth, dissolution, and deformation processes to understand ore deposit formation.
+I am joining the Department of Geoscience at the University of Alaska Fairbanks as an Assistant Professor of Economic Geology in Winter of 2024.
+My primary interest is applying fundamental crystal growth, dissolution, and deformation processes to understand ore deposit formation and critical mineral distributions.

 As an undergrad, I dipped my toes into the research pool with an independent research project on the causes of color in petrified wood.
 In doing this project, I discovered my love of microscopy and micro-analysis and also a deep appreciation for "pretty" rocks.